Lung Cancer Stages Proper Staging Leads to Appropriate Treatments

 the tumor is bigger than 7cm in size but no cancerous cells are found in any of the lymph nodes OR

-it is 5 to 7cm in size with cancerous cells in the lymph nodes near your affected lung OR
+it is 5 to 7cm in size with cancerous cells in the lymph nodes near your affected lungs OR

 it has moved into 1 or more of the following areas: layers that cover your heart, wall of your chest, diaphragm but there are no malignant cells in lymph nodes OR

-it is located near the area where the main bronchus divides to go into each lung OR
+it is located near the area where the main bronchus divides to go into the lungs OR

-its size varies and there is more than 1 tumor in the same lobe of the affected lung.
+its size varies and there is more than 1 tumor in the same lobe of the affected lungs.

 Stage 3

-In stage 3, the entire lung with cancer has collapsed or is inflammed because of the build up of mucus.
+Stage 3 is one of the advanced stages.
+In this stage, the entire lung with cancer has collapsed or is inflammed because of the build up of mucus.
 It is divided into stages 3A and 3B.

 it is of any size but has moved into lymph nodes close to the heart and main airway on the same side of your chest where the affected lung is OR